naofumi/react-router-vite-rails/README.md

 Note that because we serve the bootstrap HTML template from a controller action, the React application is guaranteed to have access to the CSRF token from the first load onwards.
-This is convenient when the first page contains a form.
+This is convenient when the first loaded page contains a form and needs a valid CSRF token from the onset to allow immediate submission.

 ### Cache Control